Atlanta Special Trk 20 Bukka (Booker T. Washington White) Recorded: 1963 Memphis, Album: Parchman Blues - Roots RTS 33055 [email protected]

 (guitar- tight)

 Aunt ask-ed 'Would I know that train if I hear it?'
-She said, 'You're too young, you know nothin' too about hoboin'.
+She said, 'You're too young, you know nothin' too much hoboin'.

-I said, 'Well, I tell ya Ester, if I can hear the bell on this I could tell you mo' it.'
+I said, 'Well, I ya Aunt Ester, if I can hear the bell on this I could tell you mo' it.'

-When train jumped to the fifteen mile curve, a bell will give you a toll like
+When that train jumped to the fifteen curve, a bell will give you a like this:

 (guitar- tolling)

-Made me thought about my baby got n' she died.
+me thought about when my baby got n' she died.
 She's, they called me up.

-When she run in her mile curve She throw'd on the for la't ten mile.
+When she run in her mile curve She on the airbrake for la't ten mile.

 (guitar - airbraking)